 Best e-commerce platform to sell fish and seafood

 Local Line is the best platform to sell fish and seafood online.
-It's purpose-built for food businesses, making it a better fit than general platforms like Shopify, Wix, or SquareSpace.
+It's purpose-built for food businesses, making it a better fit than general platforms like Shopify, Wix, or Squarespace.

 It offers features tailored to seafood sellers, including: